Computerized System Validation CSV

 These qualifications are particularly required in the pharmaceutical environment, e.g. by GMP-directives, and rank among equipment validations, just as CSV.
 IQ, OQ and PQ comprise certain aspects of validation / qualification:

-Computer System Validation generally comprises both computer hardware as well as computer software.
-Particularly for standard hardware such as PC based systems, Computer System Validation substantially equates to software validation.
+Computerized Systems Validation generally comprises both computer hardware as well as software running on the hardware.
+Particularly for standard hardware such as PC based systems, Computerized System Validation substantially equates to software validation.
 In case of specific hardware, it should for example be examined if:

 CSV: Who Requires What?
 Regulatory Requirements